 Discrimination in mortgage lending is illegal under the Fair Housing Act.

-The Fair Housing Act makes it illegal to discriminate against someone because of race, color, religion, sex, familial status, national origin or disability at any stage of the mortgage process, including:
+The Fair Housing Act makes it illegal to discriminate against someone because of race, color, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), familial status, national origin or disability at any stage of the mortgage process, including:

 - Approvals and denials

 - Terms, e.g. interest rates, points, fees and other costs